 What better to perfect than Chocolate Cupcakes?!
 It took about 5 straight batches over a couple days, after previous casual tests over the months, to finally nail the recipe.

 I hope you love it as much as I do!
 It’s perfectly moist and tender.
-Not so moist that is collapses and not so tender that it crumbles.
-Plus tooooons of chocolate flavor.
-Like three kinds overall!
+Not so moist that it collapses under the weight of frosting, and not so tender that it crumbles while eating.

 How to Make the BEST Chocolate Cupcakes

-This recipe calls for vegetable oil instead of melted butter.
-I went back and forth on this for a bit and wound up choosing the oil because it creates an ultra moist texture and open, slightly spongy crumb which is perfect for chocolate cupcakes.
+- This recipe calls for vegetable oil instead of melted butter.
+I went back and forth on this for a bit and wound up choosing the oil because it creates an ultra-moist texture and an open, slightly spongy crumb, which is perfect for chocolate cupcakes.
 For more details on how these two fats affect tenderness, flavor, and texture, check out my Butter vs. Oil in Baking article.

 Hot Water and Espresso Powder in Chocolate Cupcakes

 Alternatively, you could use hot coffee for the same effect.
+Instant coffee and water will also work.
 Or you can omit it altogether if you’d prefer.

 Sugar(s)